David Philipson: Work within the Jewish community

 In the early 20th century, Philipson was most famous for his anti-Zionist beliefs.
 Believing that "...no man can be a member of two Nationalities", Philipson used his power to counter what he saw as the exclusionary and zealous acts of Zionists.
 He used HUC's journal of Reform Judaism, The American Israelite, to further his view that Judaism was a religion exclusively, and thus stateless.
 Shortly after the First Zionist Congress in Basel, the Union of American Hebrew Congregations held its first convention.
 With Philipson at their head, they issued a statement in 1897 stating that "America is our Zion".

-Rev. Philipson was the premier rabbi of Cincinnati, even consecrating Orthodox synagogues, particularly Ohave Shalom in 1905.
-He traveled throughout the United States speaking at graduations, consecrations, funerals, and innumerable other events.
-These speeches, when coupled with his prodigious authorship, had a tremendous effect in establishing Cincinnati as the center of Reform Jewish intellectualism.
+Rev. Philipson became a prominent religious figure in Cincinnati, even consecrating Orthodox synagogues, such as Ohave Shalom in 1905.
+He traveled throughout the United States speaking at graduations, consecrations, funerals, and other events, with his oratory contributing to Cincinnati's tradition of Reform Jewish intellectualism.

 Last years/death

 Philipson retired from his position as Rabbi of Bene Israel in 1938.
 He did very little in public life after his retirement, but stayed active in various Jewish organizations and charities.
 He died at Beth Israel Hospital in Boston after collapsing at a convention of the Central Conference of American Rabbis in Bretton Woods, New Hampshire in 1949.
 He is buried at the United Jewish Cemetery in Cincinnati.